How to Send Files Securely

 5. Ease of Use

-By now, we’ve established just how important it is to use an encrypted file transfer solution.
+By now, we’ve established just how important it is to use an encrypted file sharing solution.
 But it goes deeper than that.
 The platform itself needs to be easy to use.
-If not, it can lead to mistakes by employees which increases the chance of human error when following security transfer protocol.
+If not, it can lead to mistakes by employees which increases the chance of human error when following security transfer protocols.

 Stay Compliant with MASV